United at the foot

 as a caring and growing congregation in our community.

-our History
+Our History

-Founded in 1848, New Germany Lutheran Church is the oldest congregation of the ELCSA (N-T).
+Founded in 1848, New Germany Lutheran Church is the oldest congregation of NELCSA.
 The congregation was started by a group of German settlers, who were brought to the area to grow cotton.
-They named the area Neu-Deutschland (New Germany) Since cotton proved to be unsuitable for the area, they changed their crop to vegetables, which sold well in the growing town of Port Natal/Durban.
+They named? the area Neu-Deutschland (New Germany) Since cotton proved? to be unsuitable for the area, they changed their crop to vegetables, which sold well in the growing town of Port Natal/Durban.
 They convinced the missionary Carl Wilhelm Posselt to become their pastor.
 At the time, Posselt was building up the mission station Emmaus near the Drakensberg.
 He agreed to their request, on condition that he could at the same time continue his mission work among the Zulu community living nearby.
 New Germany thus became the first German congregation of the Berlin Mission Society, sharing a pastor with the nearby mission station Christianenburg.
 This pastor-sharing arrangement continued for many decades.

 After the area around the original church building was declared an industrial zone, the congregation moved to its current premises in 1969.
 The old Church, which is a national monument, is still standing, but no longer owned by the congregation.
-NGLC strives to preserve its long German heritage, while at the same time staying relevant to and serving its current membership.
+NGLC strives? to preserve its long German heritage, while at the same time staying relevant to and serving its current membership.

-The new premises made it possible to develop a pre-primary school on the property, which is still serving the community to this day.
+The new premises made it possible to develop a pre-primary school on the property, which is still serving the community to this day.?
 While the pre-primary is a separate entity now, we continue our involvement in it through through Bible programmes, practical support and representation on its governing body.
 Of similar importance to the congregation is the APN Retirement Homes, which is adjacent to the church.
-The congregation was instrumental in the establishment of this retirement home, which has become a home for many elderly congregation members, as well as other elderly persons from the wider community.
+The congregation was instrumental in the establishment of this retirement home, which has become a home for many elderly congregation members, as well as other elderly persons from the? wider community.
 Through Bible Study groups, singing times, reading hours, special church services, pastoral care and other initiatives, we contribute to the well-being of the residents.
 We are formally represented on the APN Board and members meeting by several elected members, and our pastor, who is also the Chaplain of the home.

 Church Services